abetss/value_the_vulnerable/README.md

 Website url: https://value-the-vulnerable.web.app/

-Done aa team for the project
+Done as team for the project
 https://devpost.com/software/value-the-vulnerable

 Uses https://theme-ui.com for UI components, and firebase for database.